Market Insight

 The standard’s purpose is simple: To balance innovation with public trust, maintaining the profession’s reputation for rigour and ethics.

-How AI supports valuation today
+How AI supports property valuation today

-Where valuers once gathered information manually, from local authorities, EPC registers, the Environment Agency and more, this is becoming an increasingly automated process.
+Where valuers once gathered information manuall from local authorities, EPC registers, the Environment Agency and more, this is becoming an increasingly automated process.
 By inputting an address and drawing a boundary into software, data on rateable value, EPCs, flood risk, and planning history can now be retrieved in seconds.

 Yet, this automation doesn’t replace the valuer, it frees them.
 The time saved can be spent on analysis, interpretation, and delivering meaningful advice tailored to client objectives.
 The result?
 More efficient, insight-driven reporting, and better outcomes for clients.